yuvaraj91/de-challenge/README.md

 ```
 * The final output file is written to `data/myoutput.json`.
 * I created two additional simple dbt models, `average_age` and `number_cities` just to answer Task 2.
+* The write-up talked about error handling and testing, the code and datasets are very shallow to require this, nevertheless I wrote instances of this in `dags/commons.py` as examples.

 # Shutting down